Bearbot/Bearbot/README.md

 ## License

-Licensed under the GNU AGPL 3.0.
+Licensed under the GNU Affero General Public License (AGPL) version 3.
 If you need a TL;DR on what this means, [this should help you out a bit](https://www.tldrlegal.com/l/agpl3).